COSI-Lab/Mirror/README.md

 ## Frontend

-- [ ] Highlight nav links on hover
+- [x] Highlight nav links on hover
-- [ ] "Welcome to Mirror" on home page
+- [x] "Welcome to Mirror" on home page
 - [ ] Mobile friendly navbar
 - [ ] Table of contents on distro and software pages
-- [ ] "Designed By: COSI", mirror contact "mirroradmin@clarkson.edu"
+- [x] "Designed By: COSI", mirror contact "mirroradmin@clarkson.edu"
-- [ ] "Full screen" map mode
 - [ ] Somehow make the map look nice on mobile devices
 - [ ] Move the "longer mirror history" off of Meeting Minutes
 - [ ] Need new content about reporting errors and requesting new projects through github issues
-- [ ] please use a nicer font
+- [x] please use a nicer font
-- [ ] software page should mostly mirror the distribuions page
 - [ ] On the stats page please put "construction tux" :)
-- [ ] Make better use of the header `h1, h2, h3, ...` tags

 ## Development